DEV451997/MP4/README.md

 * Users will find familiar features and functionality.
 3. Superuser Capabilties
 * Superusers benefit from the same level of control and management.
- Edit and delete actions are consistent across all product sections.
+* Edit and delete actions are consistent across all product sections.

 ## Supplements Pages

+1. Purpose and Functionality
+* Similar to the clothing section, the Supplements Pages offer a specialized view for products related to supplements.
+Just like before, users can utilize the convenient filter at the top to narrow down their search within specific supplement categories.
+Whether exploring snacks or protein powders, this consistent approach ensures an efficient and user-friendly experience.
+2. Superuser Capabilties
+* Superusers benefit from the same level of control and management.
+* Edit and delete actions are consistent across all product sections.

 ## Blog